WebAssembly/exception-handling/document/core/exec/instructions.rst

    a.
 Pop the top element from the stack.

-6. The stack is now either empty or there is an exception handler on the top.
+6. Assert: The stack is now either empty or there is an exception handler on the top.

-.. _exec-handle-exn:

 7. If there is an exception handler :math:`\CATCHN_m\{\instr^\ast\}` on the top of the stack, then:

    a.
-Assert: the last element popped from the stack was the label :math:`L` whose continuation is the end of the originating |TRY| instruction.
+Pop the exception handler from the stack.

    b.
-Pop the exception handler from the stack.
+Let :math:`L` be the label whose arity is :math:`m` and whose continuation is the end of the |TRY| instruction associated with the handler.

    c.
-Put the label :math:`L` back on the stack.
+Push the label :math:`L` on the stack.

    d.
-Enter the block :math:`(\REFEXNADDR~a~\val^n) \instr^\ast` with label :math:`L`.
+Enter the block :math:`\instr^\ast` with label :math:`L`.

+   e.
+Push the :ref:`exception reference <syntax-refexnaddr>` :math:`(\REFEXNADDR~a~\val^n)` to the stack.
 8. Else the stack is empty.

 9. *TODO: return TBA administrative instruction for the unresolved throw.*